 Ruby Streaks Mustard

-Attractive mustard with fern-like leaves ranging in colour from dark green with red veins to burgundy.
-Very sweet flavour that is slightly pungent.
-This open pollinated variety is slow to bolt.
-Harvest at 21 days for baby leaf and 40 days for full size.
+Attractive mustard with fern-like leaves ranging in colour from dark green to burgundy.
+Very similar to Mizuna with a nice mild flavour this open-pollinated variety is slow to bolt.
+Harvest at 20-25 days for baby leaf and 40-45 days for full size.
 Approx. 1000 seeds/pkg.

 Direct seed in early spring.
 Sow thickly in wide rows or in beds.
 Cover lightly (about 1⁄4 inch deep).
 Plant every one to two weeks to insure a constant harvest.